 HSF requires DACA students who do not qualify for the FAFSA as a result of immigration status, to apply for their state’s financial aid program, if available.
 Scholarships applicants from particular states that have state financial aid programs available to DACA students must submit a copy of their state’s version of a State Student Aid Report to HSF.
 If you are a DACA student and your state of residence does not permit you to apply to your state’s financial aid program, such as the CA Dream Act you can still apply for HSF scholarships.
 For more information about state financial aid programs for undocumented students, click here.

 As soon as it becomes available, please upload your Student Aid Report (SAR) in PDF format to your “Document Bank,” located in your scholarship application, accessible via your MyHSF profile.
 For guidance on how to download your Student Aid Report (SAR) from FAFSA, click here.

-After you submit your application for financial aid, you will receive a financial aid award letter/package from the college(s) that you were admitted to and that you listed on your financial aid application, typically in early to mid-April.
-This letter outlines the details of your financial aid package/offer.
-Note, your financial aid package may also be contained within your college/institutional portal.
-A financial aid package is a collection of different types of financial aid from multiple sources (federal, state and from the institution).
+After you submit your application for financial aid, you will receive a financial aid award letter/offer from the college(s) that you were admitted to and that you listed on your financial aid application, typically in early to mid-April.
+This letter outlines the details of your financial at that institution.
+Note, your financial aid letter/offer may also be contained within your college/institutional portal.
+A financial aid package is a collection of different types of financial assistance from multiple sources (federal, state and from the institution).
 It is intended to help you pay for college costs, or the cost of attendance (COA).
 For more information about financial aid award letters click here.
 An example of a financial aid award letter can be found by clicking here.

 If selected as a scholarship recipient you’ll be prompted to submit an enrollment verification.
 Verification of full-time enrollment must be uploaded to your “Document Bank” in your scholarship application by October 15th.
 Click here to download the HSF Enrollment Verification Form.